mohammednazim007/Fix-JS-Problems/README.md

 # To list all the docker images
 docker image ls

-# To display the running docker containers
+# Display the running docker containers
 docker container ls

-# To display the running docker containers with hidden containers
+# Display the running docker containers with hidden containers
 docker container ls -a

 # This command removes all stopped containers — it won’t touch running ones.